 8.5.
 Lubricating oil, fuel and reagent

-For the test performed during type approval, the fuel used for RDE testing shall be either the reference fuel defined in Annex B3 of the UN Regulation No. [154] on WLTP or within the specifications issued by the manufacturer for vehicle operation by the customer.
+For the test performed during type approval, the fuel used for RDE testing shall be either the reference fuel defined in Annex B3 of UN Regulation No. 154 on WLTP or within the specifications issued by the manufacturer for vehicle operation by the customer.
 The reagent (where applicable) and lubricant used shall be within the specifications recommended or issued by the manufacturer.

 9. Test procedure